-The Libertines announce podcast to celebrate 20 years of debut album 'Up The Bracket'
+The Libertines announce podcast to celebrate 20 years of 'Up The Bracket'

 The release of the podcast this Friday (October 14) will be accompanied by a special documentary, with both being available exclusively on Global Player.

-Speaking on the podcast, Templeton said: “Twenty years on, we’re jumping aboard the good ship Albion with Peter, Carl, John and Gary and journeying back to where it all began.
+Speaking on the podcast, Templeton said: “20 years on, we’re jumping aboard the good ship Albion with Peter, Carl, John and Gary and journeying back to where it all began.
 The story of The Libertines is fascinating, chaotic and totally captivating, and this is an essential listen for fans of their trail-blazing brilliance.”

 Listen to the trailer for the podcast here.